 Non-relational models, frequently referred to as NoSQL, refer to logical data models that do not follow relational algebra for the storage and manipulation of data.

 Big Data engineering refers to the new ways that data is stored in records.
 In some cases, the records are still in the concept of a table structure.
 One storage paradigm is a key-value structure, with a record consisting of a key and a string of data together in the value.
 The data is retrieved through the key, and the non-relational database software handles accessing the data in the value.
 A variant on this is the document store, where the document in the value field can be indexed and searched, not just the key.
-Another type of new Big Data record storage is in a graphical database.
+Another type of new Big Data record storage is in a graph database.
 A graphical model represents the relationship between data elements.
 The data elements are nodes, and the relationship is represented as a link between nodes.
 Graph storage models essentially represent each data element as a series of subject, predicate, and object triples.
 Often, the available types of objects and relationships are described via controlled vocabularies or ontologies.
+Array databases support massive multi-dimensional arrays (i.e., gridded data) together with declarative operations allowing to express statistics as well as image and signal processing.

 Non-relational Platforms (NewSQL)